 Lumena offer the VERSA plug and play garden lighting system and many 12v lighting fixtures are available as bare-wire to connect to existing low voltage cables and systems where 12v cable junction boxes are used.

 Outdoor and garden lighting systems labelled "Plug and Play" are NOT universally compatible.
 If unsure, please do contact us and we can help.

 Our 12v lighting products are powered by 12v AC electricity.
 This comes through a transformer plugged into a normal (or waterproof) 3-pin electrical 230v socket.

 Why don't you sell Solar Lights?

 We specialise in safe low voltage outdoor and garden lighting that works on 12 volts and designed for outdoor use with a 12v lighting system.
-However, we do recommend Lumena Solar Lights for professional outdoor use.
+However, we do recommend Lumena Pro-Solar Lights for professional outdoor use.